syntax-tree/hastscript/readme.md

 ## JSX

-This package can be used with JSX.
+This package can be used with JSX by setting your [`jsxImportSource`][jsx-import-source]  to `hastscript`
-You should use the automatic JSX runtime set to `hastscript` (also available as the more explicit name `hastscript/html`) or `hastscript/svg`.

 > 👉 **Note**: while `h` supports dots (`.`) for classes or number signs (`#`)
 > for IDs in `selector`, those are not supported in JSX.

-> 🪦 **Legacy**: you can also use the classic JSX runtime, but this is not
-> recommended.
-> To do so, import `h` (or `s`) yourself and define it as the pragma (plus
-> set the fragment to `null`).

-The Use example above can then be written like so, using inline pragmas, so that SVG can be used too:
+For example, to write the hastscript example provided earlier u

 `example-html.jsx`: